Millcreek Mall

 The Millcreek Mall or Millcreek Mall Complex is a one-level shopping center 3.4 mi southwest of downtown Erie, Pennsylvania, between Peach Street and Interstate 79, in Millcreek Township.
-The mall is the fourteenth largest shopping mall in the United States, and, with 195 stores, Millcreek Mall is currently the third largest shopping mall in Pennsylvania.

-The complex opened on November 9, 1975 and was developed by the Youngstown, Ohio-based Cafaro Company, who continue to own and operate it.
+The complex opened on November 10, 1975 and was developed by the Youngstown, Ohio-based Cafaro Company, who continue to own and operate it.
 Due to Pennsylvania's lack of sales tax on clothing, the Millcreek Mall attracts many visitors from Ohio, New York and Canada.
-The mall proper houses 121 store spaces, with 12 kiosks.
+The mall proper houses 104 store spaces, with 12 kiosks.
 The 165 stores and restaurants figure often cited includes stores within the physical mall and its many peripheral restaurants, stores and strip plazas.
-The mall is anchored by Boscov's, JCPenney, and Macy's.
+The mall is anchored by Boscov's, JCPenney, Round One, Macy's and Dick's Sporting Goods.